 As pets, white-throat monitor lizards need a lot of space and an experienced handler.
 Furthermore, they should never be taken from the wild and kept as pets.
 The number of wild white-throat monitor lizards has been steadily declining, partially as the result of capture for the pet trade.
 The pet trade is not well regulated, nor is it good for the wild population.

 They are not animals that can be kept in a small cage and observed.
 Monitors require a large enclosure, highly regulated temperatures, and special care.
-Most often, the best place for them in captivity is in a zoo.
+Most often, the best place for them under human care is in a zoo.

 How Much Do White-Throated Monitor Lizards Cost?